NapoleonWils0n/pilfer/README.md

 * Mac /Users/<your_user_name>/Library/Application Support/Kodi/userdata/
 * Windows Start - type %APPDATA%\kodi\userdata - press return

+## Recording from within Kodi

+Press y on the keyboard while a video is playing in Kodi to bring up the contextual menu,
+from the menu you can then choose several recording options.

 ## Script usage on the command line

 * video url surrounded by single quotes